 To read Part 1 of this story about the Gaspee Affair, click here.

-Early in the morning of June 10, 1772, some of Rhode Island’s most prominent citizens rowed out to the hated revenue schooner HMS Gaspee, which had run aground in Narragansett Bay near Warwick, R.I.
+Early in the morning of June 10, 1772, some of Rhode Island’s most prominent citizens rowed out to the hated revenue schooner HMS Gaspee.
+It had run aground in Narragansett Bay near Warwick, R.I.
 The raiders intended to capture her crew.